gwuah/mono/README.md

 # mono

 mono is a devtool that extends [conductor](https://conductor.build) and allows you to easily spawn parallel dev environments for each conductor workspace.

 ## Motivation/Philosophy

-coding agents have solved parallel codegen, but the bottlenecks of parallel software development (design, testing, verification, etc) remain largely unsolved. secondly, while coding agent run inference & work on tasks, there's not much for you to do aside wait. what if we could squeeze out some efficiency and work on something else, like setting up backups for your library project?
+coding agents have solved parallel codegen, but the bottlenecks of parallel software development (design, testing, verification, etc) remain largely unsolved. secondly, while coding agents run inference & work on tasks, there's not much to do besides wait. what if you could take advantage and take a stab at another feature?

-even though a large majority of apps run **primarily** on web, and any given dev machine has at least 60,000 unused ports and a few cpu cores lying around, parallel evaluations is still hard. mono is an attempt to tackle part of this problem, and it does so by extending conductor and providing primitives that allow you to parralelize your dev process with low collision.
+even though a large majority of apps run **primarily** on web, and any given dev machine has at least 60,000 unused ports and a few cpu cores lying around, parallel evaluations is still hard. mono is an attempt to tackle part of this problem, and it does so by extending conductor and providing primitives that allow you to parallelize your dev process with low collision.

 most tools fail completely because they ignore the constraints & subjectivity of software engineering, and try to be a magic wand.

 mono **is not** a magic wand, but if you're aware of your **constraints**, it can help you build one in **<= 20mins**.

 ## What it doees?

 - mono creates and manages a tmux session for each workspace(git worktree)
 - mono injects specific environment variables into tmux session, which allow you to run stuff without collision.
 - mono supports docker-compose, which allows each workspace to run isolated services (postgres, redis, telemetry-collectors)
 - mono creates data directories for each workspace, thereby providing $HOME isolation.
-- mono solves the "heavy `node_modules/` & `target/`" problem.
+- mono solves the heavy `node_modules/` & `target/` problem.
 No need for each workspace to recompile and redownload the internet for each workspace.
 - mono provides a `~/.mono/mono.log` file which provides centralized observability for all your environments

 ## Install